What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Address: Eligio Ayala, Paraguay, Paraguay

-This fascinating railroad museum in Paraguay railway station displays an assortment of documents and objects from the past.
+This fascinating railroad museum in Paraguay railway station displays various documents and objects from the past.
 It features a few rooms in Paraguay’s historic building.
-It is filled with old materials, electronic goods and radios, as well as a steam locomotive and two rail cars.
+It is filled with old materials, electronic goods and radios, a steam locomotive and two rail cars.

 The original architecture and tools are maintained, and the historic vehicles are undoubtedly worth looking at.